 I was someone who tried to hold onto herself, like you would hold onto your hat in a strong wind.
 Once I was in a strong wind.
 I was coming out of a designer store onto a skyscraper walkway.
 There were pools on each side and I thought I might fly.
 The wind could have taken me like some ungainly witch.
 I was still me then, however.
 It was better than later when there was no wind and no pools and I was dead .That is the nexus of the story.

 When I was dead, the devil had easy pickings.
-He circles and attacks the carcass.
+The devil likes to circle and attack.
 I remember the moment when the fog pulled me in.
 The fog immovable became my constant companion, not that I wanted him.
 He was my captor.
-He wanted to be my friend, if you could call it that.
+He wanted to be my friend.
 I came to want him, too,in a way.
 He made me do strange things, things that had no bearing on who I was.
 He didn’t like that I asked that question, cared about it—— banal trivialities.